rust-lang/rfcs/text/0000-new-communication-channels.md

 # Motivation
 [motivation]: #motivation

-The motivation is fairly simple: some people just don't like IRC.
+The motivation is fairly simple: IRC is struggles in terms of usability, and to some, this is a barrier for entry.
+More recent chat platforms like gitter and Slack have filled in the usability gap, and are now preferred over IRC.

+At the same time, core developers spend a fair amount of time discussing issues on IRC, so it's an essential place to participate if you want to be deeply involved in the project.
 By requiring people to use IRC, we're creating an boundary between the Rust community and potential contributors.
-Since all subteam meetings are on IRC, this also prevents these potential contributors from being part of the on-going conversations in these channels.

 If our goal is to create a warm, welcoming community, then part of that work means working with technologies that are more familiar and comfortable to this potential community.